 I’ve always loved roasted broccoli because of how its natural sweetness comes out with the crispy edges that form in the oven, but if you ask me it’s a serious pain to get out the baking sheet, pre-heat the oven for 15 minutes, and then roast the broccoli for up to 25 minutes before it’s done.

 That’s where the air fryer is a huge time saver and a great tool for convenience.
 For the air fryer broccoli, all you have to do is season the veggies, give them a light spray or drizzle of olive oil, and put them in the basket to cook for 8 minutes.
+You can even cook frozen broccoli without defrosting.

 What Oil & Oil Sprayer is Best for the Air Fryer?